VictoriaSavannah-FS/1.8_ExpoProductivityApp/TroubleShootLog.md

 1. **Start fresh** with a new Expo project using a **known-good compatibility matrix**.
 2. Bypass NativeWind - style with StyleSheets
-3. Workaround for Expo-Router -->
+3. Workaround for Expo-Router --> react-navigation

 ---